Understanding plasticity in neural networks: Solutions

 \subsection{Interventions in toy problems}

 In this section we evaluate the effect of a variety of interventions on plasticity loss.
-We evaluate interventions on the same task used in Section~\ref{subsec:experimental_setting}, training for 100 iterations of 1000 steps.
+We repeat the protocol used in Section~\ref{subsec:experimental_setting}, training for 100 iterations of 1000 steps.
 We consider four architectures: a multi-layer perceptron (MLP), a convolutional neural network (CNN) without skip connections, a ResNet-18~\citep{he2016deep}, and a small transformer based on the Vision Transformer (ViT) architecture~\citep{dosovitskiy2020image}.

-We consider the following interventions: \textbf{resetting} the last layer of the network at each target network update, a simplified variant of the scheme proposed by \citet{nikishin2022primacy}; \textbf{resetting the network optimizer state} at each target network update; adding \textbf{layer normalization} \citep{ba2016layer} after each convolutional and fully-connected layer of the CNN and the MLP; performing \textbf{ Shrink and Perturb} \citep{ash2020warm}: multiplying the network weights by a small scalar and adding a perturbation equal to the weights of a randomly initialized network; leveraging a \textbf{two-hot} encoding, which presents a distributional formulation of scalar regression wherein the network outputs a categorical probability distribution over fixed support and minimizes a cross-entropy loss with respect to an encoding of a regression target which distributes mass across two adjacent bins of the support; \textbf{spectral normalization} of the initial linear layer of the CNN and the MLP~\citep{gogianu2021spectral}; and \textbf{weight decay,} setting the $\ell_2$ penalty coefficient to $10^{-5}$.
+We consider the following interventions: \textbf{resetting} the last layer of the network at each target network update, a simplified variant of the scheme proposed by \citet{nikishin2022primacy}; adding \textbf{layer normalization} \citep{ba2016layer} after each convolutional and fully-connected layer of the CNN and the MLP; performing \textbf{ Shrink and Perturb} \citep{ash2020warm}: multiplying the network weights by a small scalar and adding a perturbation equal to the weights of a randomly initialized network each time the target network is updated; leveraging a \textbf{two-hot} encoding, which presents a distributional formulation of scalar regression wherein the network outputs a categorical probability distribution over fixed support and minimizes a cross-entropy loss with respect to an encoding of a regression target which distributes mass across two adjacent bins of the support; \textbf{spectral normalization} of the initial linear layer of the CNN and the MLP~\citep{gogianu2021spectral}; and \textbf{weight decay,} setting the $\ell_2$ penalty coefficient to $10^{-5}$.